 I am the snarky science, technology, and environment-minded internet persona of F. Kyle Wright.
 I think of myself as a solutions architect who strives to connect users with technology and toolsets in simplified, meaningful, and more productive ways.
-I am a driver of early adoption for new enterprise technologies and collaborative cross-platform integration projects.
+I am an early adopter of enterprise technologies that drive cross-platform integration and collaboration.
 I foster agile-minded strategies to bridge corporate silos and bureaucratic obstacles.

 Some of my recent highlights include web-based development of business process management (BPM) tools, workflow solutions, data warehousing, large-scale migrations, software management, and cross-functional resource management.

 My other technical interests include systems engineering, networking, security, mobile/wireless, green technology, and systems management.